Tensei-Data/tensei-agent/README.md

 We use a JAR file that is provided by our own repository.
 To be able to use the hyperic sigar extension properly the system property `-Djava.library.path` must be set to the folder were the system library of sigar is installed.
-This can simply be done via the activator:
+This can simply be done by settings the `SBT_OPTS` environment variable:

-    % activator -Djava.library.path=/usr/local/share/java/classes run
+    % SBT_OPTS="-Djava.library.path=/usr/local/share/java/classes" sbt run

 The command above should work on a FreeBSD system that has the sigar port installed.